vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 ## Sparse representations and retrieval

-With sparse representations, documents and queries are represented as sparse vectors with up to |V] dimensions, where V is the vocabulary size (unique terms in the corpus).
+With sparse representations, documents and queries are represented as sparse vectors with up to |V| dimensions, where V is the vocabulary (unique terms in the corpus).
 Only dimensions (terms) that have a non-zero weight impact the score.

 **A popular unsupervised scoring function using sparse representations